mrkolarik/mrkolarik/README.md

 ## 🚀 What I Do

-- Build **deep-tech AI systems**: from research prototypes to production deployments
+- Build **real-world AI systems**: from research prototypes to production deployments
 - Lead **AI and imaging projects** across industrial applications and academic research
 - Raise **funding for R&D**: secured €450k+ to accelerate innovation
 - Deliver multiple **hardware and digital solutions** to market